Ayurvedic Nutrition

 • Examples: Fresh fruits, vegetables, whole grains, nuts, seeds, ghee, honey, fresh milk

-• Effect: May support mental clarity, calmness, and sustained energy
+• Effect: May support mental clarity, calmness, sustained energy

 Rajasic Foods (Stimulation)